Remembrances of Mary Walsh and Josephine Jones

 OBSERVACOES - Clemente Gomes Camacho 39 annas, Maria de Jesus 48 annas, filhos: Maria 12, Francisco 10, Manuel 7, e João 4 annas.

 There were many relatives with them.
 Grandfather Camacho had three persons under his care.
 One was a woman whose husband abandoned ship when it left the harbor of Funchal, Madeira, and her son.
 She was related to grandfather by marriage.
 These relatives were probably 20-year old Amelia Augusta Pereira of São Roque and her infant son João (John), as they are the only mother and son pair listed on the ships passenger manifest.
-Also, the passport of Amelia's husband Manuel Joaquim Correia, on file in the Madeira Government Archives, indicates that he was supposed to be on board but was absent when the ship arrived in the Sandwich Islands (Hawaii).
-Another was the 18-year old daughter of his sister Luisa de Jesus Gomes.
+Also, the passport of Amelia's husband Manuel Joaquim Correia that is on file in the Madeira Government Archives indicates that he was supposed to be on board but was absent when the ship arrived in the Sandwich Islands (Hawaii).
+Please click here to learn more about their story.
+Another relative of Clement's on board ship was the 18-year old daughter of his sister-in-law Luisa de Jesus Gomes (neé Ferreira).
 This beautiful girl, whose name was Francisca Gomes, had a stepfather who made the child’s life miserable.
 So her mother asked her brother Clement to take her with him to Hawaii.
 Mama and the other children loved this "red head" because she kept them amused on board.
-The Portuguese counsel, Jacinto Perreira (Jason Perry), took her to his home to help with the housework, and later this beauty married the counsel’s nephew, Manual Perreira Mendonça (Mendosa) in Wailua on Jan 31, 1880.
-The couple sailed to Half Moon Bay, California the next year and had several children, Francisca passing away in Milpitas, California on Feb.
-8, 1919..
-Another relative on the voyage was Clemente's brother-in-law and Ana's older brother Agostinho Ferreira, whose land Clemente had farmed in Madeira.
-Agostinho brought with him his wife Maria Augusta and their three children.
-As with Clemente, his 1879 passport, with baptism date and parents, is on file in the Madeira Government archives.
+The Portuguese counsul, Jacinto Perreira (Jason Perry), took her to his home to help with the housework, and later this beauty married the counsul’s nephew, Manuel Perreira Mendonça (Mendosa) on Jan 31, 1880 in Wailua.
+The couple sailed to Half Moon Bay, California the next year, where they raised a large family of several children.
+Francisca, who was born on Oct.
+31, 1860 in the Santa Luzia parish of Funchal, Madeira passed away on Feb.
+8, 1919 in Milpitas, California.
+Her husband Manuel, who been born on Jan.
+24, 1850 in the Azores, passed away on Jan.
+29, 1937 in Sunnyvale, California.

-"It was on the twenty-second day of April 1879, that the Ravenscarg, an English sailing vessel left Funchal in the Madeira Islands with 423 emigrants for the Sandwich Islands--135 of whom were men, with 110 women and children."
+"It was on the twenty-second day of April 1879, that the Ravenscrag, an English sailing vessel left Funchal in the Madeira Islands with 423 emigrants for the Sandwich Islands--135 of whom were men, with 110 women and children."

 "Like a toy in a rushing stream, the Ravenscrag was at the mercy of the elements when they crossed the broad Atlantic.
 Sometimes, the wind became stubborn, and the ship was in the clutches of the currents which drove her from her course.
 In her hold, the Ravenscrag carried a small cargo of flour, corn meal, canned milk, onions, dried fish, dried fruit, and legumes; but the passengers never had access to these luxuries.
 The food was very poor.
 There was little variety in their daily diet.
 Each family had a large soup tureen which was filled with a thin soup made from salt pork and beans by the ship’s cook.
 Corn mush was served for breakfast.
 Hard tack was rationed at each meal."